cessda/cessda.guidelines.public/platform/deployment-pipeline-details.md

 These define the settings used by each  {% include glossary.html entry="(component)" text="component" %} and,
 if necessary, secrets that hold credentials and other sensitive information.

-A new deployment occurs every time code changes are pushed to any of the  {% include glossary.html entry="(component)" text="component" %} source code reporitories.
+A new deployment occurs every time code changes are pushed to any of the
+{% include glossary.html entry="(component)" text="component" %} source code repositories.
 This deployment occurs on the `development-cluster` and is exposed at the development endpoint of the application.

 A conditional stage in the Jenkinsfile will automatically start Selenium tests only when a new deployment occurs on the `development-cluster`.
 This prevents infinite loops occurring when the tests finish and a new staging build is created.
 When the tests pass, the Docker images are tagged as staging and are deployed to the `staging-cluster`.
-Retagging occurs to show that these images have been certified to function together and should be deployed together.
+Re-tagging occurs to show that these images have been certified to function together and should be deployed together.

 ```groovy
 stage('Run Selenium Tests')